longlt4/om-test/README.md

 - shouldGetUserByIdBadRequest():
   + status: 400
   + return 400 and {userId}

-- How to run
+- How to run test om-gateway:
-  + ./mvnw test

-### om-gateway
-$ ./mvnw clean spring-boot:run
+	+ firstly, run user-service: $ ./mvnw clean spring-boot:run

-- get user by id:
-	+ $ curl -v localhost:8089/public/api/mobile/v1/users/1
+  + second, run test om-gateway: $ ./mvnw test

 ## Deployment
 This is a deployment diagram for om-gateway and user-service on live server.